-Example of a sentence for the good stuff journal
+Example of a sentence for the good things journal

-Reflection: Exercising helps me feel happy.
+Reflection: Exercising outside helps me feel happy.
 I need to remember this when I can’t be bothered.

-Some students may even wish to make or paint the 1 – 3 positive events.
-It’s a great end of year activity – give it a-go!
+It’s a great end of year activity – give it a try!

 Best wishes for a safe, happy and restful break.